dperrymorrow/Formbuilder/README.markdown

 # Formbuilder

+## if you are using CI 2.0.2 you need to read this article before using my, or any other sparks for that matter.
+2.0.2 has a bug with the loader class that breaks the sparks MY_Loader extension thereof. [http://codefury.net/2011/05/getsparks-org-beta-released-big-changes/](http://codefury.net/2011/05/getsparks-org-beta-released-big-changes/)

 ## Lets you build forms easily, pre-populate them, show errors, and retain $_POST data

 - Build a div wrapper, form label and input field with one php method call